Apr 9, 2025 • PDF Features

 2. Another problem with your reader may be in its files—these might be corrupted.
 You can fix this by selecting the Repair installation option.

 3. If the file worked up to a certain point, then it may be its current version that’s corrupted.
 To solve this problem, right-click on the file and choose the Restore previous versions option.
 Select one of the backed-up versions from the list to restore it.
+However, this option is only available on Windows if File History or a system backup has been previously enabled.

 4. If there’s no older version, you can convert the corrupted PDF file to Word or another format.
-This way, you’ll ensure no important information is lost, and you can easily convert the Word document back to PDF using a trusted online editor such as PDF.net.
+This way, you’ll ensure no important information is lost, and you can easily convert the Word document back to PDF using a trusted online editor such as pdf.net.

 Instant access to your PDF files

-• Compatibility with different devices: As long as you have an internet connection, you can open your files in PDF.net on any device, including Windows, Mac, Android, and iPhone.
+• Compatibility with different devices.
+As long as you have an internet connection, you can open your files in pdf.net on any device, including Windows, Mac, Android, and iPhone.

 Why Won’t My PDF Open?
-FAQ
+FAQs

 #1.
 How do I recover a PDF that won’t open?